matharchod/Twitolu/README.md

 #### searchByTag(tag)

-This is a DOM search which creates a jQuery-wrapped set of elements in which to limit the search.
+Creates a jQuery-wrapped set of elements in which to limit the search.
-It accepts the `tag` argument, which represents the category of each tweet.
+Accepts the argument `tag`, representing the category of each tweet.

 This funtion performs the following operations:
 * Search all tweets for an instance of `tag`